 Triptorelin (Decapeptyl ® SR, Gonapeptyl Depot ®)

-This information should ideally be read with our general information about prostate cancer.
+Triptorelin is a hormonal therapy drug used to treat prostate cancer.
+This information is best read with our general information about prostate cancer.

 How triptorelin is given